 We will pay for the services listed in the Benefits Chart only when the following rules are met.
 You do not pay anything for the service listed in the Benefits Chart, as long as you meet the coverage requirements described below.
-The only exception is if you have a Patient Pay Amount (PPA) for nursing facility services as determined by the local Department of Health and Human Services.
+The only exception is if you have a Patient Pay Amount (PPA) for nursing facility services as determined by the local Department of Health and Human Services or any Freedom to Work program premium you have.

 - Your Medicare and Michigan Medicaid covered services must be provided according to the rules set by Medicare and Michigan Medicaid. - The services (including medical care, services, supplies, equipment, and drugs) must be medically necessary.
 Medically necessary means you need the services to prevent, diagnose, or treat a medical condition or to maintain your current health status.
 This includes care that keeps you from going into a hospital or nursing home.
 It also means the services, supplies, or drugs meet accepted standards of medical practice. - You get your care from a network provider.
 A network provider is a provider who works with the ICO.
 In most cases, the plan will not pay for care you get from an out-of-network provider.
 Section 4.4 has more information about using in-network and out-of-network providers. - Some of the services listed in the Benefits Chart are covered only if your doctor or other in-network provider gets approval from us first.
-This is called If you have questions, please call Southwest Michigan Behavioral Health at 1-800-6765814 (TTY: 711), 8 a.m.
-6 p.m.
-Monday Friday.
-The call is free.
-For more information, visit www.swmbh.org.

-prior authorization.
+This is called prior authorization.
 All services, except emergency services, will need prior authorization requested either from you or your provider.
 Covered services that need a prescription from a doctor are marked in the Benefits Chart by an asterisk.